peterhinch/micropython-epaper/README.md

 The graphics and text primitives operate identically in both modes: a buffer is updated without affecting the display.
-Then a ``Display`` method is called to update the display hardware; FAST mode offers two additional update methods.
+Then a ``Display`` method is called to update the display hardware; FAST mode offers an additional update method.

 The mode is invoked by instantiating the Display object with ``mode=epaper.FAST``.
 In this mode the Display instance must be used within a context manager: this turns on the display electronics and ensures they are properly shut down.
 A consequence of this mode of operation is that the onboard Flash cannot be used while this context is active, so fonts must be stored elsewhere.
-The following additional Display methods are supported:
+The following additional Display method is supported:

 ``refresh`` Quickly updates the display additively: existing content will be retained but new content will be included (overwriting the old where they overlap).
 Currently this is imperfect with some ghosting evident.

-``exchange`` Like ``show`` but faster with no ghosting but a single screen flash.

 The ``Display`` constructor has an additional kwonly argument ``up_time`` applicable to FAST mode.
 If set it overrides the default temperature related value allowing the user to speed redrawing at the possible expense of more ghosting.
+Its value is in ms.

 The following example illustrates FAST mode by means of a simple digital clock display - some ghosting is evident.
 Note the additional two spaces at the end of the text: if refreshing